2ley/2ley/README.md

 * Video conferencing gear for remote work 🤓

 ## The More You Know... 🌈
 My 🇨🇳 husband speaks English with grammatical precision to which native speakers can scarcely aspire.
-As for my Chinese, I can count, name a few foods, and announce bathroom intentions with needless specificity 🫣, proof that my inner child remains in the 4th grade🤦‍♂️.
-We live in Campbell, CA, sing in the Silicon Valley Gay Men’s Chorus 👯‍♂️, and swim competitively with SF Tsunami 🧜‍♂️🥇🦈
+As for my Chinese, I can count, name a few foods, and announce bathroom intentions with needless specificity 🫣, proof that my inner child remains in the 4th grade.🤦‍ We live in Campbell, CA, sing in the Silicon Valley Gay Men’s Chorus 👯‍♂️, and swim competitively with SF Tsunami. 🧜‍♂️🥇🦈

 ## Prime Directive 🖖
  I budget 10% of my time to be of service to others.
 Let’s make a win-win together!